Characters of the StarCraft series: Zerg characters

-The Zerg Swarm is the undisputed apex predators of zerg factions, an evolving swarm intelligence: a ruthless amalgamation of biologically advanced, parasitoid-arthropodal species, directed by an instinctive "adapt or die"-mentality.
+The Zerg Swarm is a biologically advanced collective of insectoid aliens directed by an evolving swarm intelligence.
 The volcanic world of Char serves as The Swarm's "primary hive cluster" in the Koprulu sector.
 Dedicated to the pursuit of "genetic perfection", the Zerg devour and assimilate advanced species across the galaxy, incorporating useful genetic code.
 They are a virus; they rapidly consume, mutate, adapt, and propagate in minutes.
 They thrive in the most inhospitable environments, creating superior strains in the process.
-They are named "The Swarm" per their hive-mindedness, seemingly endless force deployments, and relentless assaults they employ to overwhelm their foes: for The Swarm, sacrificing thousands to destroy or assimilate each one of their enemy's soldiers is a trivial matter.

 The first broods were formed by the Overmind, with the direction of each brood being delegated to a cerebrate.
 A brood was engineered for a specific function, which impacted its numerical strength and the diversity of its strains.
 The Terrans gave the Great War broods reporting names based on beasts found in Earth mythology.
 During the Brood War, the United Earth Directorate Expeditionary Fleet took control of the Zerg unaligned with Sarah Kerrigan by controlling the second Overmind.
 The enslaved broods played a critical role in ensuring the UED's temporary dominance of the sector.

+The Swarm was reunited under Kerrigan at the end of the Brood War.
+The cerebrates were eliminated from the Swarm but broods such as the Char Brood remained.
+Following the eradication of the last cerebrates in Brood War, Kerrigan creates powerful and intelligent broodmothers to fulfill their role in the Swarm.
+Kerrigan commanded the broodmothers "to fight, to conquer, to be strong, and to lead by force of will."
+Through decentralizing command hierarchy, Kerrigan ensured that the Zerg Swarm could function without leadership.
+The strongest of these Zerg broods, The Zagara Brood, was led by Zagara.
+Following Kerrigan's defeat and de-infestation on Char, the Zagara brood remained there, seeking large egg piles in an acid marsh.
+Despite General Horace Warfield's extermination campaign against the Zerg remaining on the planet, the brood thrived while all others perished.
+Its prosperity was interrupted, however, when Kerrigan returned to Char and subjugated Zagara, thereby putting the brood under Kerrigan's control.

 Feral Zerg are Zerg not under the control of any higher entity.
 These Zerg will simply devolve into predatory behavior: acting on the lowest intellectual level, consuming other animals for nourishment, attack everything around them.
 Control can be re-asserted over feral Zerg by a Broodmother or other command strains however.